athomasq/athomasq.github.io/essays/steve.md

 **Stephen:**  I'm not!
 I'm being serious.

 **STEVE:**  Okay, real talk.
 We have a fiduciary duty to our LPs.
 We must make investments that, in our judgement, will produce the best returns.
-We can't just fund any old Bob or Jim or Jason just to prove some theoretical hypothesis around unappreciated talent.
+We can't just fund any old Bob or Jim or Jason to prove some theoretical hypothesis around unappreciated talent.
 That would be unprofessional and unethical and a complete dereliction of duty.

 **Stephen:**  Wouldn't our LPs back us if we explained the arbitrage opportunity here?

-**STEVE:**  What do you think our LPs would say if we went and invested in someone named Bob, just in order to hit some arbitrary diversity goal, and as a result our returns suffered?
+**STEVE:**  What do you think our LPs would say if we went and invested in Bob Smith and as a result our returns suffered?

 **Stephen:**  I don't think they'd be pleased.

-**STEVE:**  Damn right.
-We can't afford to dilute our standards .
-Meritocracy.
+**STEVE:**  Damn right they won't.
+The bottom line is, we can't afford to lower our standards.
+Our LPs expect us to run a meritocratic organization, and that's what we do.

-**Stephen:**  Are you saying that people not named Steve are less capable?
+**Stephen:**  Are you saying that meritocracy implies that we only fund people named Steve?
+That people not named Steve are less capable?

-We can't afford to dilute out standards

-So diversity implies a dilution of quality?

-So are you saying that people not named Steve aren't as capable?

-I'm not a Stevist, but the facts don't lie.
-We're in the businss of funding world-changing companies. and historicallt the world has been changed by Steves.
+**STEVE:**  I'm not saying that.
+I'm no Stevist.
+I'm just following the data.
+We're in the business of funding world-changing companies. and historically the world has been changed by Steves.
 Steve Columbus.
 Steve Washington.
 Steve Edison.

-People named Mark and Bill and Jeff and --0 what was your guy?
-Bob? -- they just dn't have the leadership quality.
+People named Mark and Bill and Jeff and -- what was your guy?
+Bob? -- they just don't have the same abilities.

-But that's because historically they haven't had the same opportunities
+**Stephen:**  But that's because historically they haven't had the same opportunities as all the Steves.

-And you think that's going to change?
-The media is Steves.
-Growth is Steves.
+**STEVE:**  And you think that's going to change?
+Look at the world around you.
+Growth stage capital, public markets, the media, government: they're all dominated by Steves.
+In this environment, you'd be an idiot to invest in anyone else.

+**Stephen:**  That's a depressing thought.

+**STEVE:**  No it isn't.
+The system works.
+Look at all the wealth it's created.

-Besides, -- look, even if everything you say is true, we jst dont' get enpoguh Bobs.
+Besides -- look, even if everything you say is true and we decide to commit career suicide and invest in the Bobs of the world, it still wouldn't work.
+We just don't get enough Bobs starting companies.
 It's a pipeline problem.
 Maybe Bobs just aren't risk-takers.

-But surely that's rational on their part?
-If as you say investors and media and Lps and growth are all less likely t o support, then the risk-reward is much worse than for a Steve
+**Stephen:**  But surely that's rational on their part?
+If as you say investors and the media and LPs and the government are all less likely to support Bob, then the risk-reward is much worse than for a Steve

 True, but what are you going to do about it?
 You can't change the hwole industyr.